sleep-404/AgentMesh/docs/THINKING.md

 ### 1. Zero-Copy Governance

 Rather than storing organizational knowledge, the mesh maintains only metadata (agent/KB registry, audit logs, policies).
 Knowledge lives in KBs where it belongs.
-The mesh enforces governance via **response interception**—masking sensitive fields after KBs return data but before delivery to requesters.
-This ensures no data leaks even if a KB misbehaves or returns more data than allowed.
+The mesh enforces governance via a two-phase approach: **access control first** (OPA evaluates before query execution), then **response interception** (masking sensitive fields after KBs return data but before delivery to requesters).
+This ensures no unauthorized queries hit the database, and no data leaks even if a KB misbehaves or returns more data than allowed.

 ### 2. KB-Agnostic Routing